jitpack/jitpack.io/BUILDING.md

 Although we monitor all the builds feel free to get in touch any time you face an issue.
 The easiest way is to open a GitHub issues or come chat on https://gitter.im/jitpack-io

+## Rebuilding

+You can remove builds that didn't succeed if you Sign In on the website and look up your repository.

 ## Clean gradle cache

 To clean the Gradle cache delete the HOME_DIR/.gradle/caches directory.